soons1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-The given UID is invalid.
+The given list index is invalid.

     * 3a1.
-Elder Scrolls shows an error message indicating that the given UID is invalid.
+Elder Scrolls shows an error message indicating that the given list index is invalid.

       Use case resumes at step 2.

 * 3b.
-The given UIDs are both volunteers or both befriendees.
+One or both given persons at specified list index are already paired.

     * 3b1.
-Elder Scrolls shows an error message indicating that the given UIDs are not of different types.
+Elder Scrolls shows an error message indicating that the given person(s) are already paired.

       Use case resumes at step 2.

-* 3b.
-One or both given UIDs are already paired.

-    * 3b1.
-Elder Scrolls shows an error message indicating that the given UID(s) are already paired.

-      Use case resumes at step 2.

-**Use case: UC07 - Tag contacts**
+**Use case: UC05 - Tag contacts**

 **MSS**